anuragkanojiya1/HopeChain-Daytona/README.md

    ```

 7. **Open in IntelliJ IDEA Ultimate**
-   - Daytona will automatically download and open the project in IntelliJ IDEA Ultimate, pre-configured with the necessary SDKs and tools.
+   - Daytona will automatically download and open the project in IntelliJ IDEA Ultimate, pre-configured with the necessary SDKs and tools otherwise try command ```daytona code``` in a new terminal.

 8. **Required Plugin**
    - Install the Android plugin to configure the Android setup in IntelliJ IDEA Ultimate:

 ![Screenshot 2024-12-10 150555](https://github.com/user-attachments/assets/b996bc3a-a4d1-4eca-94a1-cd4a7ca2f703)

    - Open the Android SDK setup by clicking the directory icon.

 ![Screenshot 2024-12-10 151013](https://github.com/user-attachments/assets/e7c8250f-448e-45ce-b411-d4817e7c32ec)
 ![Screenshot 2024-12-10 151031](https://github.com/user-attachments/assets/4d5393ba-212e-4da8-86ed-292094c4433a)

    - Accept the license agreement and proceed.

 ![Screenshot 2024-12-10 151518](https://github.com/user-attachments/assets/7dcda1e6-a1cd-471b-9ea7-a9b174dbfddc)